What is a Holistic Health and Nutrition Coach?

 Stress can really effect your health.
 My glass is half-full but I didn’t always see it that way…

 My husband has also been a huge influence in my happy outlook on life.
 He’s one of those people who always sees the good in everyone, and I’ve strived to be more like that.
-Regular meditation helps to calm my monkey-mind and bring more peace and happiness to my life.
+Regular meditation and yoga practice helps to calm my monkey-mind and bring more peace and happiness to my life.
 Of course my life still has bumps in the road, and there are sure to be more along the way.
 But if you consciously choose happiness and laughter even when the chips are down, I have found that the bumps aren’t quite so big, or they are easier to handle.